 What is a Network Bypass Switch?

-Sometimes also referred to as a bypass tap, the network bypass switch, is a special type of active tap.
+Redundancy is essential and highly critical aspect for any network that needs to operate all the time.
+Bypass Switches sometimes also referred to as a bypass tap, the network bypass switch, is a special type of active tap.
 It is used to connect a network segment at a specific network access point (TAP) where there is an active, inline device (such as a security tool that is there for inspection and monitoring purposes).

 Functionally, it can reroute traffic automatically by monitoring the tool’s health or can manually be made to redirect traffic (such as when disconnecting the monitoring tool for maintenance or other motives).
 Since the inline network devices are essential to the overall functioning of the enterprise network – any issue with them can critically effect network performance.